History

 History is not just about learning facts and dates and about the lives of dusty old men.
 It is mostly about learning a new way of thinking.
 It will allow you to stand strongly in the present and to look forward to the future.
 It will help you to understand your position in time and space.
 It will give you the tools to protect you from stupidity and mean-spirited people.

-You will study ideas like “Evidence”, “Significance”, “Change”, “Causation”, “Identity”, “Motivation” and “Empathy”.
+Throughout Key Stages 3-4, you will study ideas like “Evidence”, “Significance”, “Change”, “Causation”, “Identity”, “Motivation” and “Empathy”.
+These idea will underpin exciting new topics as follows:

 Term 1: